human-doodle/DigitalTransactionFraudDetection/README.md

 3. SMOTE
 4. Near-Miss

-The following classification algorithms were used:
+The following classification algorithms were tested on the data:
 1. Logistic Regression
 2. KNN
 3. Random Forest